Towards Understanding the Condensation of Neural Networks at Initial Training: Discussion

 \section{Discussion}

 In this work, we have shown that the characteristic of the activation function, i.e., multiplicity, is a key factor to understanding the complexity of NN output and the weight condensation at initial training.
 The condensation restricts the NN to be effectively low-capacity at the initial training stage, even for finite-width NNs.
+In the initial stage, the Taylor expansion upto the leading order indicates that the activation function can be approximated by a homogeneous polynomial.
+Thus, even the amplitudes of weights within a layer are not identical, the network can be reduced approximately.
 During the training, the NN increases its capacity to better fit the data, leading to a potential explanation for their good generalization in practical problems.
 This work also serves as a starting point for further studying the condensation for multiple-layer neural networks throughout the training process.

-As the scale of parameter initialization becomes larger, the condensation becomes weaker.
-The understanding from a complete condensation would benefit our understanding of the training process in common initialization, that is there is an effect, although not so strong, that can limit the complexity of the neural network in the initial training.

-How small the initialization should be in order to see a clear condensation is studied in \cite{luo2021phase} for two-layer ReLU NNs with infinite width.
-For general activation functions, the regime of the initialization for condensation depends on the NN width.
-A further study of the phase diagram for finite width NNs would be important.

-For general multiplicity with high-dimensional input data, the theoretical analysis for the initial condensation is a very difficult problem, which is equivalent to count the number of the roots of a high-order high-dimensional polynomial with a special structure originated from NNs.
+For general multiplicity with high-dimensional input data, the theoretical analysis for the initial condensation is a very difficult problem, which is equivalent to counting the number of the roots of a high-order multivariate polynomial with a special structure originated from NNs.
+Training data can also affect the condensation but not the maximal number of condensed orientations.
+When data is simple, such as low frequency, the number of the condensed orientations can be less, some experiments of MNIST and CIFAR100 can be found in Appendix \ref{Appendix:data-influence}.

+\acksection{This work is sponsored by the National Key R\&D Program of China Grant No. 2019YFA0709503 (Z. X.), the Shanghai Sailing Program, the Natural Science Foundation of Shanghai Grant No. 20ZR1429000 (Z. X.), the National Natural Science Foundation of China Grant No. 62002221 (Z. X.), the National Natural Science Foundation of China Grant No. 12101401 (T. L.), Shanghai Municipal Science and Technology Key Project No. 22JC1401500 (T. L.), the National Natural Science Foundation of China Grant No. 12101402 (Y. Z.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y.Z.), the Lingang Laboratory Grant No.LG-QS-202202-08 (Y.Z.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, and the HPC of School of Mathematical Sciences and the Student Innovation Center at Shanghai Jiao Tong University.}